Yauco's lush landscape beckons those who love to explore the great outdoors.

 Coffee Town

-Yauco’s mountainous terrain and natural irrigation from rivers including Río Yauco, Río Chiquito, and Río Naranjo make the area ideal for coffee farming, and the municipality is renowned for its rich, flavorful varieties.
+Yauco’s mountainous terrain and natural irrigation from rivers, such as the Río Yauco, Río Chiquito, and Río Naranjo, make the area ideal for coffee farming, and the municipality is renowned for its rich, flavorful bean varieties.

-Cuatro Sombras and Gustos Coffee Company are among some of the well-known Puerto Rican brands that use beans grown here.
-To enjoy brews made from locally grown beans, stop into one of Yauco’s charming cafes, like Cafeíto or El Café de Marta.
+Cuatro Sombras and Gustos Coffee Company are two of the well-known Puerto Rican brands that use beans grown here.
+You can sample these tantalizing Yauco beans in shops and cafés throughout the Island, such as the Café Cuatro Sombras in Old San Juan.
+To enjoy these brews locally, stop into one of Yauco’s charming cafes, like El Café de Marta.

 The Coffee Festival, held annually in February, celebrates the harvest and honors the history of Yauco through a parade, music and dance, food and drink, arts and crafts, and, of course, coffee tastings.